nichyjt/Sudoku_py/README.md

   A functional Sudoku GUI game with the ability to change difficulty and check value correctness.
   For now, the game will only start if sudoku.py is called from the terminal.

+## How to play
+If you wish to play the game:

+1. Ensure you have the pre-requisites as mentioned above first.
+2. Download `sudogen.py`, `sudoku.py` and `sudodatahandler`
+3. Run sudoku.py